Skip to main content

 Morocco's climate varies dramatically by region — the Atlantic coast is mild year-round, the Sahara Desert bakes in summer and freezes at night in winter, and the High Atlas Mountains can be snow-capped from November to April.
 The best overall time to visit is March to May and September to November, when temperatures are comfortable across all regions, spring wildflowers cover the Atlas foothills, and the major cities are lively without being overwhelmed by summer crowds.

-Spring (March–May): Best Overall
+Spring (March–May): Best Time to Visit Morocco Overall

-Autumn (September–November): Second Best
+Autumn (September–November): Second Best Time to Visit

-Summer (June–August): Mostly Avoid Inland
+Summer (June–August): Mostly Avoid Inland and the Sahara Desert

 AfricaMoroccoNorth AfricaTravel Guide